Teenager stabbed in Oceanside dies, police say

 The strip mall, with a variety of businesses including a bagel store, nail salon, Chinese restaurant, hair salon and a pizzeria, is a frequent hangout spot for students from nearby Oceanside High School, business owners said.

-Kim said every afternoon when school’s in session, the areas full of students, hanging out and eating pizza and other food.
+Kim said every afternoon when school’s in session, the area is full of students, hanging out and eating pizza and other food.

 Shah said he was alone in his store when the stabbing happened and he didn’t see anything, but when another student told him there was a fight outside, he called 911.